keithleungwork/keithleungwork.github.io/my_pages/Tech 577253fab98740dc8047494b3ba29d2c/Network 0189ece8aa2d4181b4ad2050fa195932/ssh config Setup for jump server 59aaf042f57e4bf4b4fbc58790d70dd9.md

 ## Intro

-Assuming you already finish the 1st time setup in this post [Setup connection to EC2](https://moneyforward.kibe.la/notes/204090)
+Assuming your situation is that connecting to a jump server is a must, in order to access EC2.

 And now you don't want to connect to jump server manually every time, follow the procedure below to simplify the process.